How Getting Married and Having Kids Made Me a Better Programmer

 First, there’s the obvious way.
 Motivation.
-It has been said that the world belongs to those who hustle.
 When you have a family to support, becoming great at what you do is excellent job security.
 Thus, doing web development has gone from being a fun thing that I do for a job, to a very important fun thing I do as my career.
 Now, my own personal hustle factor is at an all-time high.

 The other way is unexpected.
 Obviously, raising children is a tremendously time-consuming, and energy-intensive endeavor.
 Is there less time to program?
 Yes.
 When you do have time to program, are there lots of interruptions?
 Also yes.
 How can this be a good thing?
 I will tell you.